vicsz/cloud-lab/README.md

 Intellij recommended ..
 The Community addition is free.

+Using an non-Java IDE, can cause issues with test formatting as well as lack of "auto imports".

 ### Access to a Pivotal Cloud Foundry instance

 Access will be provided during the workshop, or you can sign-up for a free access at : https://run.pivotal.io